srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ## Fine-tuning Network Performance

-The network's accuracy is defined as the ratio of correct classifications _in the testing set_ to the total number of images processed.
+The neural network's accuracy is defined as the ratio of correct classifications (_in the testing set_) to the total number of images processed.

-Using the code above, the above 3 layer network achieves an out-of-the-box accuracy of 89% which is *only* slightly better than the simple 1-layer network I built before.
+Using the code above, my 3-layer network achieves an out-of-the-box accuracy of 89% which is *only* slightly better than the simple 1-layer network I built before.
 How come?

 This post so far may give the impression that building and coding a neural network is a pretty straight forward and deterministic excercise.
 Unfortunately, it's not.

 There are a number of paramters that may strongly impact the network's performance.
-Often, even a slight change dramatically changes the network's accuracy which during the code process often led me to the believing that my algorithm and code were wrong, while they were not.
+Often, even a slight change dramatically impacts the network's accuracy which during the coding process for this post often led me to believing that my algorithm and code were wrong while they were not.

-In particular, I found the followning parameters most significantly impacting the network's performance:
+In particular, I found the following parameters to most significantly impacting the network's performance:

 ```
 1. Number of nodes in the hidden layer
-2. Activation Function
-3. Initial Weights
+2. Type of activation function
+3. Values of initial weights
-4. Learning Rate
+4. Learning rate

 ```